 - (a) There must be sanitisers at the entrance to each marking room and markers must sanitise their hands before entering the room. - (b) Surfaces of the desks, tables and countertops must be sanitised daily during cleaning and before markers enter the venue. - (c) There must be no sharing of desks by markers. - (d) Marking personnel must be conscientised about social distancing within the venue as well as outside the venue. - (e) Markers are to be seated at least 1.5 m apart in the marking room and not more than 50% of the occupancy capacity of the room must be utilised.
-This should not exceed 20 markers per marking room. - (f) In cases where a school hall is used, the number of markers should not exceed 50% of the capacity of the hall.
+Where possible the number of markers in a marking room should not exceed eighteen (18) markers. - (f) In cases where a school hall is used, the number of markers should also not exceed 50% of the capacity of the hall.
 It is also recommended that where a school hall is used, that markers be clustered in smaller groups to limit the possible spread of the infection, if one of the markers is infected. - (g) All marking personnel must wear a face mask at all times.
 The mask must cover the mouth and nose at all times.
 A face shield may be worn together with a mask, never on its own. - (h) Mask breaks will not be allowed in the marking room/venue.
 Mask breaks can only be taken in an open area, if there are no other persons in the vicinity of the individual.
-Marking personnel that need a mask break may leave the marking room to take a short mask break. - No eating or snacking will be allowed in the marking room.
+It is recommended for all Marking personnel to take regular mask breaks (at least after every 2 hours.
+Senior Managers must manage this to ensure the marking norm times are not compromised.
+Mask break can be combined with a snack/smoke break.
+Marking personnel that need a mask break must leave the marking room to take a short mask break. - (i) No eating or snacking will be allowed in the marking room.
 In cases where the marker needs to have a quick snack, he/she must leave the examination room and return after he/she has completed his snack.
 There must be no sharing of drinks, snacks or food.
-Markers will be allowed a water bottle and to drink from the water bottle in the marking room.
+Markers will be allowed to bring a water bottle and to drink from the water bottle in the marking room. - (j) Markers to sanitise their hands as regularly as possible, during the marking process. - (k) No sharing of pens/pencils.
+All officials/markers/EAs/moderators must have their own pens/pencils/stationery.

-- (j) Markers to sanitise their hands as regularly as possible, during the marking process. - (k) No sharing of pens/pencils.
-All officials/markers/EAs/moderators must have their own pens/pencils/stationery. - (I) Regular and thorough handwashing by all marking personnel at the marking centre, must be encouraged. - (m) When outside the marking room during tea and lunch breaks, designated areas need to be cordoned off so that not more than 50 marking personnel will be able to gather if it's a closed space and 100 marking personnel, if it's an open area.
+- (I) Regular and thorough handwashing by all marking personnel at the marking centre, must be encouraged. - (m) When outside the marking room during tea and lunch breaks, designated areas need to be cordoned off so that not more than 50 marking personnel will be able to gather at a time.
+Multiple serving areas should be considered to facilitate this